 - Born August 18, 1959 in Columbia, SC USA

 Blocker had been at Tennessee State University at the same time as Roy Johnson.
-In his first season in the minors, Blocker hit .341 and slugged .570.
-Most of Terry's minor league career was spent in the International League (parts of seven seasons).
+In his first season in the minors, he hit .341 and slugged .570.
+Most of his minor league career was spent in the International League (parts of seven seasons).

 Blocker was shocked in 1995 when Braves replacement player David Shotkoski was murdered during spring training.
 Terry, who had been chatting with David just the previous day, decided to track down the murderer, which involved spending time in the worst areas of town and interacting with very questionable individuals.
 He gathered information which he turned over to the police, and declined to accept the reward that was offered.
 Source: Baseball's Terry Blocker Finds a Teammate's Alleged Killer